 According to WebMD, “Hashimoto’s thyroiditis is an autoimmune disease, a disorder in which the immune system turns against the body’s own tissues.
 In people with Hashimoto’s, the immune system attacks the thyroid.
 This can lead to hypothyroidism, a condition in which the thyroid does not make enough hormones for the body’s needs.”

-I think you can now begin to grasp the vast depth of this disease.
-Due to the complex nature of hypothyroidism we will begin to shift to one aspect of the cause of this disease and start to focus solely on the role that the adrenal glands, stress and cortisol levels play in hypothyroidism.
-(We will come back to the other causes in later posts so keep checking back.)
+Due to the complex nature of hypothyroidism we will shift to one portion of the cause of this disease and focus solely on the role that the adrenal glands, stress and cortisol levels play in hypothyroidism.

-Since the endocrine system is devised of glands that produce and send hormones to all areas of our body to regulate the essential functions of our body (such as temperature, reproduction, growth, immunity, and aging), it stands to reason that this should be the hub of vitality, longevity and well-being.
+Since the endocrine system is devised of glands that produce and send hormones to all areas of our body to regulate the essential functions of our body, such as temperature, reproduction, growth, immunity, and aging, it is understandable that this should be the hub of vitality, longevity and well-being.
 Many individuals are getting remarkable results from having their hormones optimized.
 Specialized hormonal testing can be utilized to bring the hormones into optimal ranges.

 Understanding the Adrenal Glands and Stress